Just in time for Valentine’s Day, these Easy Dark Chocolate Truffles will make your sweetheart swoon…only four ingredients to truffle heaven!

 - 1 Tbsp unsalted butter, softened

-- 1/2 teaspoon pure vanilla extract, or another flavoring (see Recipe Notes below)
+- 1/2 teaspoon pure vanilla extract, or other flavorings (see Recipe Notes)

 - toppings: unsweetened cocoa powder, sprinkles, crushed nuts, tempered melted chocolate